-Collaborative Research Centre SFB 805 – Control of uncertainty in load-carrying mechanical systems
+Collaborative Research Centre SFB 805 – Control of Uncertainty in Load-Carrying Structures in Mechanical Engineering

 Another four years, researchers of the Collaborative Research Centre (SFB) 805 will work on the control of uncertainty in mechanical systems at TU Darmstadt.
 In November 2012, the German Research Foundation (DFG) approved the extension starting January 2013.